-People around the world have a common and prevailing misconception regarding the native American beard that Native Americans can’t grow facial hair but does this statement hold true?
+People worldwide have a common and prevailing misconception regarding the native American beard that Native Americans can’t grow facial hair, but does this statement hold?
 Is it a fact or a myth?

-Your facial hair is directly linked to genetics and hereditary though, most people believe that your ethnicity is also one of the factors that determine whether you can grow a beard or not which isn’t true.
+Your facial hair is directly linked to genetics and heredity though most people believe that your ethnicity is also one of the factors that determine whether you can grow a beard or not, which isn’t true.

-Another common myth is people believe that Native Americans cut off their beard until the hair permanently stops growing but the credibility of the source is yet to be questioned.
+Another common myth is people believe that Native Americans cut off their beards until the hair permanently stopped growing, but the credibility of the source is yet to be questioned.

-There are Native American men who rock a beard style while there are men who would prefer to get a clean shave.
+Some Native American men rock a beard style, while others prefer a clean shave.
 It all comes down to your preference.
-Therefore, the stereotype of a “beardless Native American” needs to be removed for good.
+Therefore, the stereotype of a “beardless Native American” must be removed for good.

 Can Native Americans Grow Beard?
 Yes, They Can!

 Whether you’re an African, a Native American, or you belong to a different ethnic group; it doesn’t matter because facial hair is a natural process that grows as a result of testosterone in your body.
 It’s a hormone that is responsible for the growth of facial hair.